How to Negotiate Salary for Your Next Career Move

 Make talking points

-Preparing for a negotiation is always time well spent.
-You’ll feel much more confident when the presentation of your case if have a clear set of talking points outlined before the deadline.
+The time spent in preparing for a negotiations is always a good time spent.
+You’ll feel more confident in making your case if you have a clearly defined list of points to discuss in advance.

 - Certification and education